|Biography||Q & A|

 Jennifer O’Connell grew up in Darien, Connecticut and received her BFA degree in illustration from Philadelphia College of Art (now known as The University of the Arts).
 She was employed at Unicorn Graphics in Washington, DC before becoming a free-lance illustrator and designer.
 She has two grown children and lives in Bethesda, MD, with her husband, Kevin.

-Jennifer is a member of the Society of Children’s Book Writers and Illustrators, The Children’s Book Guild of Washington, DC, and Picture Book Artists Association (PBAA).
+Jennifer is a member of the Society of Children’s Book Writers and Illustrators and The Children’s Book Guild of Washington, DC.

-Jennifer’s picture book, Ten Timid Ghosts, is a New York Times, Publishers Weekly, and USA Today bestseller and has sold more than 940,000 copies.
+Jennifer’s picture book, Ten Timid Ghosts, is a New York Times, Publishers Weekly, USA Today and Amazon bestseller and has sold nearly a million copies.

 Her nonfiction picture book, The Eye of the Whale received the Green Earth Book Award, a Moonbeam Gold Award, a Maryland Blue Crab Honor, and has been named an Honor Book by the Society of School Librarians International in the Language Arts - Picture Book category.
 It was a Maine Literary Awards Finalist and has been selected by RIF (Reading is Fundamental) for their STEAM list.
 It has also been accquired by Scholastic for their school market.

 Jennifer's illustration honors include two Christopher Awards for Imagine That!
 Exploring Make-Believe, by Joyce Strauss and Promise Not to Tell, by Caroline Polese.
 A Garden of Whales, written by Maggie Davis, received The Vermont Publisher’s Association “Special Merit Award.”
 Jennifer also received The Strathmore Paper Company “Award of Excellence” for her stationary suite design for Chanterelle Caterers of Washington, DC.